-This summer, Weidenfeld & Nicolson will be publishing a revised/updated edition of Ophelia's first book, THE FAVOURITE: SARAH DUCHESS OF MARLBOROUGH.
-Watch this space to pre-order!
+On 29 November 2018, Weidenfeld & Nicolson published a revised edition of Ophelia's first book, THE FAVOURITE: SARAH DUCHESS OF MARLBOROUGH.
+ORDER HERE

 For the 80th anniversary of the Kit-Kat Bar, Nestle made this short film explaining the history of the name.
 The film, featuring Ophelia, was shot at Simpsons on the Strand, which stands on the site of the Fountain Tavern, one of the Kit-Cat Club’s meeting places.
 The link between the famous confectionery and the original 17th-18th century Kit-Cat Club has been confirmed once and for all, thanks to collector extraordinaire, Joe Dickinson.
 Mr Dickinson’s collection of Kit-Kat memorabilia includes an original chocolate box lid, supposedly showing Christopher Catling and his shop at the Cat & Fiddle.